johnpuddephatt/hidinginplainsight/src/cinemas/hyde-park-picture-house.md

   unclear whether or not the cinema was adapted from that building or was a completely new build in 1914.
 In 1913, number 73 Brudenell Rd vanished and number 75 became the next building along after the social club/picture house.
-  It looks as though a building there may have been adapted. \
+  It looks as though a building there may have been adapted.

-  \
+  The Hyde Park Picture House retains many heritage assets that you can still see today.
+Inside the cinema there are nine working gas lights, which are lit every day when the is cinema open.
 The ornate iron lamp pillar outside is also Grade II listed.\

   \

+  __

+  ***Source:***

-  Source: Kelly's directories
+  Kelly's directories
 ---